There is a long-standing debate over breastfeeding vs formula, and it will probably always be this way.

 Or, maybe you haven't quite lost it, but your supply is starting to lessen.

-The benefits of formula feeding
+Benefits of formula feeding

 - chemical breakdown is VERY close to breast milk